japalbornoz/Multilayer-Campus-Redundancy-Design/README.md

 ## 1. Project Objective

-Design and implement a resilient enterprise campus LAN using multilayer switching, redundant distribution switches, controlled Spanning Tree Protocol (STP), and gateway redundancy principles.
+Design and validate a resilient enterprise-style campus LAN using multilayer switching, inter-VLAN routing with Switch Virtual Interfaces (SVIs), controlled Spanning Tree Protocol (STP), redundant trunk links, and HSRP-based first-hop redundancy.

-This project improves upon Project 01 by eliminating Router-on-a-Stick and introducing scalable, hardware-based inter-VLAN routing and Layer 2 redundancy mechanisms.
+This project builds on Project 01 by replacing Router-on-a-Stick with multilayer switching and introducing structured Layer 2 and Layer 3 redundancy concepts commonly used in campus networks.

 ---